Howw-Way/starter-hugo-academic/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+# bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests:
   - Artificial Intelligence for Scicence
-  - Simulation based on physics
+  - Simulation based on Physics
   - Computer Graphics
-  - Numerical calculation methods
+  - Numerical Calculation Algorithms
   - Deep Learning

 # Education to show in About widget